-My electronics workshop currently has a set of MikroElektronika PIC and dsPIC development tools, a Rigol DS1052E Oscilloscope, a 3.5x to 90x trinocular zoom boom microscope with a canon EOS t-ring and a Canon D60 DSLR, an Aoye 968 solder station, a bottle of ferric chloride, a package of Pulsar Pro FX toner transfer paper, and a laser printer and laminator that I use for creating toner transfer printed circuit boards.
-My favorite soldering tips on the Aoye are the hoof and Aoyue T-H sharp bent type soldering iron tip because they work really well with “through hole” parts.
+My electronics workshop currently has a set of MikroElektronika PIC, dsPIC, and PIC32 development tools, a Rigol DS1052E Oscilloscope, a 3.5x to 90x trinocular zoom boom microscope with a canon EOS t-ring and a Canon 10D DSLR, an Aoyue 968 solder station, a bottle of ferric chloride, a package of Pulsar Pro FX toner transfer paper, and a laser printer and laminator that I use for creating toner transfer printed circuit boards.
+My favorite soldering tips on the Aoyue are the hoof and Aoyue T-H sharp bent type soldering iron tip because they work really well with “through hole” parts.
 I have a full size drill press and a band-saw that come in handy on most home-built projects.
 Somehow every project I do seems to require at least a bit of duct tape and some hot glue during the build phase.

 My current desktop computer is an Apple Mac Pro System.